 Campus Consortium offers Grant Programs for a variety of solutions, products and services.
-Campus Consortium Grants are funded by Campus Consortium and its technology partners.
+Campus Consortium Grants are funded by Campus Consortium and its technology vendor.
 These Grants are designed to give Institutions with a smaller IT budget a chance to implement new technology services that meet the needs of institutions and their constituents.
 Campus Consortium is proud to provide the first ever Student Recruiting CRM Grant to educational institutions interested in implementing a complete student recruitment platform designed to help higher education institutions in automating their entire student recruitment process.
 It helps in improving overall communication to engage students, derive meaningful insights, and simplify other admin tasks.

 STUDENT RECRUITING CRM GRANT OVERVIEW

 This in-kind grant of software and services is underwritten by Campus Consortium technology vendor, and is designed to provide an institution with a Student Recruiting CRM platform.

 The Student Recruiting CRM Grant provides selected institutions an in-kind grant of software and services award up to $150,000 over a period of five years.
 The Grant is intended at covering cost towards licensing, hosting, professional services, and support costs associated with the implementation of the Student Recruiting CRM platform.